1neWrld/Bank-Management-System/README.md

 # 💳 Bank Management System (C++)

-A simple terminal-based Bank Management System written in C++.
+A terminal-based Bank Management System written in C++.

 This project is built for learning purposes and simulates basic banking operations like account creation, deposits, withdrawals, and balance checks.
 It is designed as a console application with potential for file saving and admin extensions in future versions.